saorisakaue/Genotype-dimensionality-reduction/README.md

 # Dimensionality reduction methods to large-scale genotype data.
-This is a repository for a source code to replicate Sakaue S. et al. 2020 (to appear).
+This is a repository for a source code to replicate Sakaue S. et al. (To appear).

 ## Overview